SEI-SEA-1-25/functions-callbacks-timing/README.md

 ## Learning Objectives
 ___

-* Use functions that manipulate global variables
+* Declare and invoke functions
 * Use functions that accept parameters and return values
+* Explore callback functions by using `setTimeout` and `setInterval`
-* Assign an anonymous function to a variable
+* Understand variable scoping
-* Pass a callback function to a higher order function as a parameter and invoke it
-* Pass a callback function to a timing function and manipulate global variables

 ## Defining a Named Function
 ___